NATIONAL FILM SCORE DAY

 We quickly recognize our favorite movies throughout film history merely by a few notes of a film’s orchestral soundtrack.
 Perennial classics and modern-day blockbusters call to us when we hear the Film Scores we love most.
 Despite years or decades, those chords often ignite a rush of fond memories.
 And with each new film released, a talented composer creates another magnificent work of musical art—each one eliciting a new set of lasting movie memories.

-Jeffrey D. Kern from Movie Scores and More Radio founded National Film Score Day to celebrate and highlight the tireless achievements of the talented composers.
+Jeffrey D. Kern from Movie Scores and More Radio founded National Film Score Day to celebrate and highlight the talented composers’ tireless achievements.
 The day also honors their treasured musical masterworks that bring so much joy to moviegoers around the globe!

-On April 3, 1942, Alexander Korda’s film The Jungle Book was released.
+On April 3, 1942, United Artists released Alexander Korda’s film The Jungle Book.
 The legendary composer, Miklós Rózsa, created the orchestral score.
 The following year, they published a recording made directly from the soundtrack in its entirety on a 78-RPM record album with Sabu’s narration, the film’s star.
-The Jungle Book soundtrack became the first commercial recording of a non-musical U.S. film’s orchestral score to ever be released.
-The album was a success.
+The Jungle Book soundtrack became the first commercial recording of a non-musical U.S. film’s orchestral score ever to be released.
+The album experienced phenomenal success.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!